The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 C. Specific style: Translationese

-Taken together, these linguistic features give the impression of a person who is socially inept, disengaged, psychologically detached, controlling, and possessive.
-But Ishigami's language is not some arbitrary assemblage of linguistic idiosyncrasies.
+Taken together, these linguistic features deliberately give the impression of a person who is psychologically detached, socially inept, controlling, and possessive.
+But the language of the letters is not some arbitrary assemblage of linguistic idiosyncrasies.
 As any Japanese reader will immediately recognise, much of it belongs to a distinctive linguistic register: the 'hybrid' language of students mechanically parsing and translating English into Japanese.

-English-language education in Japan employs certain conventions (or crutches) to help students parse sentences, conventions deriving from the practices of 19th-century translators of Western languages into Japanese.
+English-language education in Japan employs certain conventions (or crutches) to help students parse sentences, conventions deriving from 19th-century translations from Western languages into Japanese.
 By translating according to these fixed formulas or expressions, high-school and university students create an 'interlingual text' that helps them understand what they are reading.
 The resulting 'translationese' is a style of language removed from ordinary spoken and written Japanese.

 Four linguistic features of Ishigami's letter writing style have their roots in these conventions.